shinyay/getting-started-with-multi-agent-java-app/README-Microsoft-Tools-Products.md

 - Integrates with Git for version control

 ### GitHub
-GitHub is a web-based hosting service for version control using Git.
+GitHub is a web-based hosting service for version control using Git (now owned by Microsoft).
 In this project, it's used for:
 - Source code management
 - Collaborative development through pull requests and issues
 - Integration with CI/CD workflows